ArijSaaleh/ArijSaaleh/README.md

 <table><tr><td valign="top" width="70%">
 Hi there 🤗!
-I'm Arij, an IT software engineer with a passion for IoT and the Linux world.
+I'm Arij, an IT software engineer.
 I enjoy creating educational content to share my knowledge and experiences.

 I am currently open to new work opportunities and am always happy to provide technical assistance.